Kabilan6383/EXP-2/README.md

 6. After tabulating all the readings the load is brought to its initial position.
 7. The motor is switched off by using DPST switch 1 after bringing all the rheostats to initial position.

-## Tabulation for Open Circuit Test and  Load Test and output:

 ![1](https://github.com/user-attachments/assets/ee0f452a-90be-4552-b075-aeca08bb7a5c)